 For members with chronic pain, this benefits approach provides evidence-based, clinically validated digital programs that includes the right interventions (physical, psychological, and educational) for maximum impact.

 This multimodal approach combines physical and psychological therapies and is the most effective way to improve function and mood, and reduce disability for members suffering from chronic joint and back pain.

 The new MSK service delivery model focuses on getting the diagnosis correct, and uses AI and clinical expertise for thoughtful screening and triage to evidence-based care in-app or in-person.
 The goal is to increase conservative care and drastically reduce referrals to secondary care.

-It uses MSK assessment and triage to ensure that people with MSK problems are directed to the right treatment in the right place at the right time.
-It filters the referrals from primary to secondary care and takes a PT-first approach for MSK conditions because it provides a high degree of clinical diagnostic accuracy at 1/25th of the overall cost per MSK episode.
+It takes a PT-first approach for MSK conditions because it provides a high degree of clinical diagnostic accuracy at 1/25th of the overall cost per MSK episode.
 Done properly, this can stop about 20% of the referrals and significant discomfort for members.

 For members needing surgery, it provides care navigation and coordination through multiple modalities – online and telephonic – and services range from assistance in provider selection, to appointment scheduling, to support managing travel logistics.

 This model also supports member’s needs after the surgery and provides post-surgical rehabilitation, that is convenient and effective.
 The therapist and member collaborate together to establish functional goals related to resuming normal activities of living as well as preventing an injury from recurring.